Dnathan33/Monster-Run--Python-Text-Adventure-Game/README.md

 Here are the main things i learnt while developing this game:

-Algorithmic thinking.
+Algorithmic thinking,
-shallow and deep copies of lists control statements
+shallow and deep copies of lists, control statements,
-Function returns
+Function returns,
-passing in parameters
+passing in parameters.